FAKE PILL AWARENESS

 Youth deaths from fake pills is not a problem that can be fixed by parents or schools alone; it is a problem communities need to tackle together: parents, students, social media companies, law enforcement, health care professionals, schools, and more all need to create a safe and healthy environment for their kids.
 This toolkit is intended to help schools and other similar youth organizations to educate their communities about the dangers of fake prescription pills.

 FREE middle and high school learning material is available through either link below.
 The Classroom Lesson Materials come from several different sources.
 The Fake & Fatal material was developed by teachers in the Beaverton School District (Oregon) using best known practices.
 The lessons were developed to be turn-key and can be used as is in conjunction with the current drug curriculum your district uses, or they can be modified to fit your needs.

-NOTE: Beaverton Fake & Fatal classroom material expected to be updated by the end of 2022.
+NOTE: Beaverton Fake & Fatal classroom material expected to be updated by March 2023.

 We are always looking for ways to improve this toolkit.
 If you have any suggestions or ideas, please share them with

 All of the resources on this website are FREE to use;